lootandloonies/game-notifier/replit.md

 This is a full-stack web application that aggregates and displays free games from various gaming platforms like Epic Games Store, Steam, GOG, and Ubisoft Connect.
 The application features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data storage and Drizzle ORM for database operations.

+**Status**: Successfully deployed and fully functional as of July 24, 2025.
+All core features are working including game display, filtering, search, and platform-specific browsing.

 ## User Preferences

 Preferred communication style: Simple, everyday language.